 The Board noted that gender diversity on the Board is also one of the recommendations under the Code to provide an appropriate balance of diversity.
-In FY2020, the Company appointed a female director, Ms. Jiang Nan, as Non-Executive and Non-Independent Director.
+The Board reported that there is currently a female director on Board.

-The NC considers the current Board to be of sufficient calibre and size, and is able to provide the Management with a diverse and objective perspective on the issues at hand and there is no individual of small group of individual dominates the Board's decision-making.
+The NC considers the current Board to be of sufficient calibre and size, and is able to provide the Management with a diverse and objective perspective on the issues at hand and there is no individual or small group of individuals that dominates the Board's decision-making.

-Although all the Directors have equal responsibility for the performance of the Group, the role of the Non-Executive Director and the Independent Directors is particularly important in ensuring that the strategies proposed by Management are fully discussed and rigorously examined and take into account the long-term interests of not only the shareholders of the Company ("Shareholders"), but also of the employees, customers, suppliers and the communities in which the Group conducts its business.
+Although all the Directors have equal responsibility for the performance of the Group, the role of the Non-Executive Director and the Independent Directors is particularly important in ensuring that the strategies proposed by Management are fully discussed and rigorously examined, and take into account the long-term interests of not only the shareholders of the Company ("Shareholders"), but also of the employees, customers, suppliers and the communities in which the Group conducts its business.
 The Non-Executive Director and the Independent Directors also review and monitor the performance of Management on a periodic basis, to ensure that it meets the agreed goals and objectives of the Group.